 This command downloads the ASCII-armored key, converts it to binary format using gpg --dearmor, and saves it to the keyrings directory where APT references it securely.

-With the GPG key in place, now add the official PostgreSQL repository to your system.
-The following command creates a repository configuration file in the modern DEB822 format, which offers better readability than the legacy single-line format:
+With the GPG key in place, add the official PostgreSQL repository.
+The following command creates a DEB822-format configuration file, which is the modern standard for APT sources:

 echo "Types: deb